coolaks21/InsightDataEngineering/README.md

 6. Press Enter

-7. Two output files ft1.txt and ft2.txt will get generated in C:\folderA\folderB (in the same direectory of "tweets.txt")
+7. Two output files ft1.txt and ft2.txt will get generated in C:\folderA\folderB (in the same directory of "tweets.txt")

 OR (For Linux)